Description of the Program:

 - role of experience in early life and in adolescence in shaping brain development and later vulnerability for depression, anxiety, and drug abuse using animal models.

-- electrophysiological and endocrine correlates of risk-taking behaviours and individual differences in sensitivity to rewards and punishments.
+- electrophysiological correlates of risk-taking behaviours and individual differences in sensitivity to rewards and punishments.

 - the development of perceptual expertise, with an emphasis on face perception.